 A credit report is an important term.
 A credit report is pulled from at least one of the three major credit bureaus when you do credit card application or financing.
 Besides major credit bureaus, there are hundreds of smaller credit bureaus across the country.
 Virtually every credit bureau is affiliated with major credit bureaus i.e. Trans Union, Experian, or Equifax.
-They collect, manage and maintain information on the vast majority of Americans but they are not affiliated with the government.
+They collect, manage, and maintain information on the vast majority of Americans but they are not affiliated with the government.
 These credit bureaus sell your information for money.
 They are profit corporations.
-The credit score is calculated on the basis of these reports.
+The credit score is calculated based on these reports.

 The credit bureaus receive the information from the lenders who gave us credit.
 They have agreements with each of these credit grantors.
 All your truncations regarding credit or payment are recorded.
 If you make a payment late or miss the payment, then a negative crediting list is quickly reported to any of the major bureaus and that transaction is recorded in your credit report. so we can say that credit report is the record of histories of everything you are doing with your credit now and in the past.